 3.86 This policy seeks to support the provision of further small business units within Wooler to encourage the growth of this sector of the economy.
-There are some small business units located outside the main town (for example rural businesses on local farms).
-The policy seeks to support the growth of these kinds of business units which help smaller businesses get off the ground.
-New business units can be provided through conversion of existing buildings or through the provision of new-build units.
+Some small business units are located outside the main town (for example rural businesses on local farms).
+The policy seeks to support the growth of this type of development through new-build and conversion of existing buildings, including in the countryside beyond the main town, since this can help small businesses get off the ground.
+Any development located outside the main town must demonstrate how it respects the character of the countryside.

-Policy 12: Business Development
+Policy 10: Business Development

-Subject to compliance with relevant policies in this Plan and elsewhere in the development plan, and having regard to other relevant material planning considerations, proposals for new-build and conversions to accommodate new business units, offices, enterprise hubs, live-work units, and the expansion of existing businesses will be supported.
+Proposals for new-build and conversions to accommodate new business units, offices, enterprise hubs, live-work units, and the expansion of existing businesses will be supported within and on the edge of Wooler Town subject to satisfying other policies of the development plan.

-Proposals for small scale employment and business use will be supported in the outlying settlements identified in Policy 9 where they are well related to existing buildings and will not have an adverse impact on residential amenity, highway safety, the local landscape or heritage assets.
+Proposals for sustainable small scale employment and business use will be supported in the outlying settlements identified in Policy 8 where they are well related to existing buildings and will not have an adverse impact on residential amenity, highway safety, the local landscape or heritage assets.

-In the open countryside proposals will be supported, which would enable the development and expansion of existing employment uses including: tourism; recreation; and the diversification of agricultural and other land-based rural businesses which would respect the character of the countryside.
+In the countryside outside the National Park, proposals will be supported which would enable the sustainable development and expansion of employment uses including: tourism; recreation; and the diversification of agricultural and other land-based rural businesses.
+Any such development must respect the character of the countryside.

+Within the National Park, the proposed use should be compatible with and subsidiary to an existing farming or forestry activity in terms of physical scale, activity and function.
 These uses should not detract from the wider landscape character or negatively impact on natural or cultural heritage assets.

-Home-based employment activities which would not adversely affect neighbours or neighbouring land uses would also be supported.
+Home-based employment activities which would not unacceptably adversely affect the amenity of neighbours or neighbouring land uses would also be supported.